quorumcontrol/tupelo-docs/tutorials/notebook.md

 ...
 ```

-Then we will create two new functions.
-One to compose our identifier object and the other
+Then we will create a few new functions to help us store our identifiers.
-to write it into the file we just specified.
+The first one will compose our identifier object.

 ```javascript
 async function identifierObj(key, chain) {